pranjalgusain/stockmarketanalysis_project/README.md

 Analysing insights using KPI’s,
 Using Excel, Tableau, Power BI and SQL,
-Created different Dashboards on Stock market analysis and Providing actionable recommendations for informed decision-making
+Created different Dashboards on Stock market analysis and Providing actionable recommendations for informed decision-making.